kouamojulesquentin/MAST-AnalogTest/README.Windows.txt

 All tests results are then saved into Lib_UT\UT_Results\UT_Result.txt The verbose version will report all individual assertions actual values (even when successful)

+[Build-CMake]
+  - Has been validated with Flex 2.5.37 and Bison 3.0
+  - FLEX_DIR environment variable must point to where flex is intalled (to get access to FlexLexer.h)